qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 Extract specific vertices
 -------------------------
-Takes a line or polygon layer and generates a point layer with points representing specific vertices in the input lines or polygons.
+Takes a vector layer and generates a point layer with points representing specific vertices in the input geometries.

 For instance, this algorithm can be used to extract the first or last vertices in the geometry.
-The attributes associated to each point are the same ones associated to the line or polygon that the point belongs to.
+The attributes associated to each point are the same ones associated to the feature that the vertex belongs to.

 The vertex indices parameter accepts a comma separated string specifying the indices of the vertices to extract.